michaelt/streaming-tutorial/tutorial.md

 Effect (Identity (Step (1 :> Effect (Identity (Step (2 :> Effect (Identity (Step (3 :> Return ())))))))))
 ~~~

 Here, all of the effects are predetermined, so we can again perceive the we just have a somewhat decorated variant of `1 : 2 : 3 : []`.
 The constructors are hidden in this library precisely in order to preserve the equivalence of the two streams above, i.e. so that things like `S.mapM return = id` hold.
 The second might be said to be the 'canonical' representative of quotient we operate with.
-If you do not import `Streaming.Internal`, then the `Show` instance for `Stream (Of a) Identity r` is the only way you can observe it - and even then, all you can do is observe it, you cannot act on it.
+The closest we come to pattern matching on the constructors, is by application of `next`.
+If you do not import `Streaming.Internal`, then the `Show` instance for `Stream (Of a) Identity r` is the only way you can observe it - and even then, all you can do is literally observe it, you cannot act on it.
 It would be possible to dispense with this apparatus of hiding, as in `Control.Monad.Trans.FreeT`, but the type would no longer be practical; the ordinary workings of `ghc` would have no room to simplify and optimize complex embedded loops.

-But, to return to our leading types, `Stream f m r` and its specialization `Stream (Of a) m r`: it is essential to the whole construction that we permit a return type, `r`.
-If we forbade it, and replaced the `Return ()` that we see in:
+But, to return to our leading types - `Stream f m r` and its specialization `Stream (Of a) m r` - it is essential to the whole construction that we permit a return type, `r`.
+Suppose we forbade it, and replaced the `Return ()` that we see in:

 ~~~
 >>> each [1,2,3] :: Stream (Of Int) Identity ()
 Step (1 :> Step (2 :> Step (3 :> Return ())))
 ~~~

-with say `Nil` (i.e. the `[]` of Haskell lists), we would have the familiar `ListT m a` type.
-This is a perfectly legitimate type, when 'done right', but it cannot support any but the most primitive list operations. *`Stream f m r` could be expressed in various ways, but something with its internal complexity is essential to the reconstitution of the API of the Haskell `Prelude` and `Data.List`.*
+with say `Nil` (i.e. the `[]` of Haskell lists).
+The we would have the familiar `ListT m a` type.
+This is a perfectly legitimate type, when 'done right', but *it cannot support any but the most primitive list operations.* `Stream f m r` could be expressed in various ways, but something with its internal complexity is essential to the reconstitution of the API of the Haskell `Prelude` and `Data.List`.

 For example, we want to be able to express the streaming division of a stream.
 For example, we want to be able to break after the first two items streamed, whatever they might be, and return 'rest of the stream', proposing to handle it separately.
 That is, we want to be able to define `splitAt`: